 Potassium bicarbonate (e.g., Kaligreen, MilStop, Armicarb) has variable activity as a fungicide.
 This material does not have post-infection activity and therefore needs to be applied prior to infection.
 In addition, it has a short residual period and repeated applications are necessary.
 Bicarbonate products may provide some control of diseases, but have been insufficient in trials when used alone.
 When combined or used in rotation with wettable sulfur, potassium bicarbonate products have been effective in managing apple scab in several European studies.

-Hydrogen dioxide (Hydrogen peroxide) (OxiDate) kills fungi and bacteria via surface contact with the organism.
+Hydrogen peroxide and peroxyacetic acid (OxiDate) kills fungi and bacteria via surface contact with the organism.
 Hydrogen peroxide does not have residual activity, nor will it control fungi or bacteria that have already penetrated host tissue.
 Thus, it must be applied after pathogens have been deposited on plant surfaces but before they can initiate infections.
-Field applications to apples are not recommended because OxiDate can cause severe fruit russetting under certain conditions.
-Controlled inoculation trials indicate no significant effect of OxiDate on fire blight infection of apple.
+Field applications to apples are recommended with caution because OxiDate has caused fruit russetting under certain conditions.
+Controlled inoculation trials indicate no significant effect of OxiDate alone on fire blight infection of apple.

 Streptomycin (Agri-mycin) is a bactericide formerly used for control of fire blight of apples and pears, but its use in certified-organic production systems has been disallowed since October 2014.
 Older reccomendations for the use of streptomycin to manage fire blight should be ignored.